Cusco is known for its amazing scenery and access to the incredible Macchu Picchu. While in the city, you can also do a little shopping.

 Products made here are one-of-a-kind.
 Watch the ladies work for a few minutes and you’ll better understand the effort, time and skill required to make a single hat, shawl, table runner or potato sack.

-Australian tourist wearing a colorful woven hat.
+This Australian tourist did some shopping.
+Now he’s wearing a colorful woven hat.

 Products made in the traditional method, selling at the local history museum.